The Berkshires Farm Table Cookbook: 125 Homegrown Recipes from the Hills of New England

 cantaloupe puree and blend again to mix well.
 Transfer the cantaloupe puree to a glass jar or

-5. Remove the chilled soup bowls from the refrigerator and line them up on a work surface.
+covered dish and chill in the refrigerator for 1 hour. - Remove the chilled soup bowls from the refrigerator and line them up on a work surface.

 Pour ¾ cup of the honeydew puree into the bottom of each bowl.
 Gently, to avoid splashing,